hongtaoh/hongtaoh.github.io/content/en/blog/2021-09-18-phd-advise-collection.md

 ---
-title: "A Collection of My Summaries of PhD Advice I've Read"
+title: "A Collection of PhD Advice I've Read And My Summaries of Them"
 date: 2021-09-18T16:57:14-05:00
 author: "Hongtao Hao"
 slug: phd-advice-collection